The installation of the solar irrigation system has given us a fresh start. We can now resume our farming without the worry of high fuel prices.

-Empowering farmers for sustainable growth in Eastern Sudan
+for Sustainable Growth in Eastern Sudan

-Persistent conflict, economic instability and climate change are severely affecting communities in Eastern Sudan.
 Local populations and thousands of refugees struggle to find stable, dignified work.
 As a result, providing security for their families has become almost impossible.
 Yet, the very soil beneath their feet may hold the solution.

 The fertile lands of Kassala and Gedarif states hold great potential that could transform the region.
 Through the Agribusiness Development in Eastern Sudan project, Practical Action is empowering local farmers, entrepreneurs, strengthening business opportunities, and enhancing institutional frameworks.
 Working closely with communities, we can build sustainable livelihoods and drive lasting prosperity for generations to come.